jonakvil/Bachelor-thesis/README.md

 ### Windows
 Tested on Windows 10.
 It should work out of the box.
-Just double click the "XXXX.exe" file.
+Just double click the "markerDetection.exe" file.
 If you are using antivirus such as Windows Defender it will show warning - you can safely click "More info" and choose "Run anyway".
 Next time it should run without warning.

 ### MacOS
 Tested on Big Sur 11.6.
 On MacOs you need to allow installation from unknown sources.
 Open the Apple menu > System Preferences > Security & Privacy > General tab.
 Under Allow apps downloaded from select App Store and identified developers.
 To launch the app simply Ctrl-click on its icon > Open or double click.
 Please wait a while until the application boots.
 On the first run it will ask you to allow the acces to the camera - click OK.
 Close the apllication and run it again - this time it should started with first camera found ( you can change the camera after that from the app menu ).